 When this setting is ON, you cannot use your Google (Gmail) or Facebook accounts to login to Encyro.
 This is because Encyro cannot check if your Google or Facebook accounts are set to logout automatically in case of inactivity (usually, they are not).

 Message Access Without Password

-You can optionally also check the box next to "Allow others to receive my messages with temporary access links" and then select a number of days after which the message access links expire.
+You can optionally turn on or off the switch for "Allow others to receive messages from me or my organization without a password."
+If you turn this switch ON, you may select a number of days after which the message access links expire.
 When this is enabled, your recipients can simply click a link in their email to read the secure message you sent them.
 These links do expire to keep data secure.

 Should I allow message access without password: Data privacy standards require access control to protect data.
 One way to implement access control is to send a link that can only be accessed using the recipient's email account.
 And because the regular email messages are not encrypted and you do not want the message access link to be stored without encryption forever, the links expire after a few days.
 So using message access links without a password can meet compliance requirements.